CEODemitri/CEODemitri/README.md

-- # 👋 Halllooo Kosmos, heiBe Demitri.
+- # 👋 Hallooo Kosmos, heiBe Demitri.
 Ich bin ...
 - interested in all things electric and magnetic!
 Deeply invested in programming since November 2022 with a specilization in developing Full Stack Web Applications.
 With this newfound passion, I have completed hundreds of certificates in a span of a year, to earn my credentials as a web developer {est. feb 2023}.
 - 🌱 I’m currently earning Certifications:
 -         UX Design: Google 5/7 courses